Home / Glassware / Anchor Hocking | Search Hill House Wares |

 ![]() |

 Anchor Hocking - GlasswareSee also: Anchor Hocking Kitchenware, Anchor Hocking Housewares, Anchor Hocking Dinnerware, Anchor Hocking BarwareAnchor Hocking Company was born of a merger of the Hocking Glass Company and Anchor Cap & Closure Corporation in 1937.
 The company is still in production today as a divison of Global Home Products with its headquarters located in Lancaster, Ohio.
-You will find items from the Fire King line listed separately.
-Look for items under dinnerware, barware, houseware, kitchenware and glassware. |
+You will find items from their Fire King line listed separately.
+Various items are listed under dinnerware, barware, housewares, kitchenware and glassware. |

 4512Anchor Hocking pattern 4512 consisted of several crystal and Royal Ruby accent pieces, including a cigarette box, puff box, candy box and marmalade jar. | ![]() |